LIVENlab/enbios/docs/Fundamentals.md

 `validate_node(self, node_name: str, activity_config: Any)`

-Validates a node configuration, that specifies this as its adapter.
+Validates a node configuration, for each node that specifies this as its adapter.

 `validate_node_output(self, node_name: str, target_output: ActivityOutput) -> float`